AwsGeek/lightsail-containers-flask/README.md

    Navigate to http://localhost:5000 in your browser.
 You should see "Hello, World!"

-   Note: This is a development configuration, in production you&#39;d serve this application using Gunicorn or some other app server.
+   Note: This is a development configuration, in production you'd serve this application using Gunicorn or some other app server.

 3. Create a new file, requirements.txt.
 Edit the file and add the following.
 Save the file.
    ```